hyperledger/indy-node/design/txn_author_agreement.md

 IndySDK will provide API to:
 * Fetch TAA from the ledger
-* Append TAA metadata to write request before signing and submitting of them
+* Append TAA acceptance data to write request before signing and submitting of them

 ## Plan Details
 ### IndyNode
 - Ledger stores TAA in transaction log and state.
 - TAA transaction belongs to Config ledger and state.
 - The key in state tree is a hash of the TAA text + some markers.
 - The hash is calculated on concatenated strings: version || text.
 - Hash suffix after the marker is a primary key for state.
 This entry contains the actual data (text, version).
 - In order to support flexible get requests, a few other (helper) keys in the state references the particular hash as the value in state tree.